Albany, Vermont: History

-Legislature

-The Essex-Orleans Senate district includes the town of Albany, as well as parts or all of Essex County, Orleans County, Franklin County and Lamoille County.
-It is represented in the Vermont Senate by John Rodgers (D) and Robert A. Starr (D).

-In the Vermont House of Representatives, Albany forms part of the Orleans-Caledonia-1 district.
-Its representatives are Vicki Strong (R) and Sam Young (D).

 Geography

 According to the United States Census Bureau, the town has a total area of 38.7 square miles (100.2 km^{2}), of which 38.5 square miles (99.7 km^{2}) is land and 0.2 square mile (0.5 km^{2}) (0.52%) is water.

 The town is hilly and uneven.
 The highest point in town is in the northwestern part of the township, which is cut off from the main chain of the Green Mountains by a brook.
 Lord's Creek flows north through the eastern part of the township, having several tributaries.
 There are other minor streams in town.
 There are also several ponds, the principal of which are Great Hosmer, Hartwell, Page, Heart, and Duck ponds.

 The Black River flows north through Albany Village, crosses under the Water Street Bridge before emptying into Lake Memphremagog near Newport, Vermont, which is part of the St. Lawrence River Basin.

 The rocks entering into the geological formation of the town are disposed in parallel ranges extending north and south.
 The westernmost of these contains a bed of talcose schist.
 Next is a narrow range of Upper Helderberg limestone, followed by a vein of clay slate, the residue of the territory being calciferous mica schist.
 In the central and eastern parts of the town there are several rich beds of muck and shell marl.
 There are also some ledges of granite rocks.